Best paper prize

 Papers that meet all of the following three criteria are eligible:

-2) the paper adheres to the maximum length of 6,000 words set below;
+2) the paper adheres to the maximum length; and

-3) the paper is uploaded to the conference website on or before the deadline of 1 August 2017.
+3) the complete paper (not the extended abstract) is uploaded to the conference web site on or before the deadline specified below.

-• The best paper prize committee for the 2017 conference will assess all papers included on the conference web site as a PDF file by the deadline indicated below for eligibility using the criteria outlined above.
+- The committee will assess all papers included on the conference web site as a PDF file by the deadline indicated below for eligibility using the criteria outlined above.
 There is no need for authors, chairs, or discussants to nominate papers.

-a) The paper must be no longer than 20 pages of A4, double spaced, and with a minimum 12-point font size.
-This amounts to 6,000 words
+o The paper must be no longer than 20 pages of A4, double spaced, and with a minimum 12-point font size.
+This amounts to 6,000 words.

-b) Authors should note that the maximum length includes any references and bibliography.
-To this may be appended, in addition, tables, graphs, or pictures.
+o Authors should note that the maximum length includes any references and bibliography.
+To this may be appended, in addition, tables, graphs, or images.

-c) The paper must be uploaded to the conference web site as a PDF file no later than 1 August 2017 in order to be considered.
+o The paper must be uploaded to the conference web site as a PDF file no later than 8 August 2018 in order to be considered.